 Today, airline carriers such as United or American are considered commercial aircraft companies.
 These carriers have their own A&P mechanics and ground services to care for the planes they own.
 Individuals or corporations who own planes for private use usually can't afford to staff private services for their planes so they take their aircraft to FBOs.

 An FBO's role is service.
 They do not make money by selling tickets for flights, but by selling fuel to plane owners and offering them a place to park their plane or plan the rest of their flight.
 They often have mechanic, ground crew, flight planning, and baggage assistance as well.

 Beyond what FBOs offer plane owners is what they offer those who want jobs in the aviation industry.
 Jobs in this field can be tough to get and it can be hard to find the experience you need if you can't get work around planes.
-Even though their operations are much smaller than those of commercial airlines, FBOs hire for similar types of positions, and pay about $6-10 per hour.
+Even though their operations are much smaller than those of commercial airlines, FBOs hire for similar types of positions.

 From fuelers and ground crew to customer service, FBOs hire for many types of aviation jobs.
 People who work at an FBO gain valuable experience that will give them an advantage when they apply with a commercial carrier.
 Employees at FBOs often have already applied at an airline and are simply waiting for a position to open.
 An executive for one of the largest FBOs in the nation put it this way: